QuizandSurveyMaster/quiz_master_next/readme.txt

 = Useful For Businesses =
 The plugin features useful **statistics** that show how many times each quiz has been viewed and taken and plots the data on several different **graphs** so you can see how the quizzes are doing at a glance.
 Also, the plugin includes an **audit trail** that logs every action done on the admin side so you can keep up with who is doing what!

+= Categories =
+You can assign categories to your questions.
+You can then show the user their score in a **particular** category or an average score of the categories.

 = Saves The Results For Later Use =
 The plugin will **save** the results, the user's answers, the user's comments, and more!